 In a way, our careers and lives are like that.
 When I started college in 1998, the internet was very different than it is today.
 I didn’t have much interest in it, and never thought I would run sites as a full-time job.
 But to be honest, I didn’t know what I wanted to do with my career, which is partly why I joined the military after attending one year of college.

 As for my degree choice?
 I could have chosen the degree that paid the most – instead, I chose my degree strictly because it was the degree I could accomplish the most quickly.
-I signed a six year enlistment contract, and around year three I made the decision that I wanted to get my degree as quickly as I could so that I had career options.
+I signed a six year enlistment contract when I joined the Air Force.
+Around year three I made the decision that I wanted to get my degree as quickly as I could so that I had career options.
 Achieving my degree would allow me to apply to Officer Training School (OTS), reenlist for another four to six years, or get out of the military with a Bachelor’s Degree in hand, making it easier to find a job in the civilian sector.

 My first choice was to go to OTS.
 I wanted to be an officer and see where that path would lead.
 But at the time the Air Force was drawing down troops and it was very difficult to become an officer through the enlisted ranks.
-(In a weird twist of fate, it would have been easier for me to get out of the Air Force, then apply for OTS as a civilian than it would have been to apply while I was still in the USAF.
+(In a weird twist of fate, it would have been easier for me to get out of the Air Force and later apply for OTS as a civilian, than it would have been to apply while I was still in the USAF.
 I still don’t understand that logic).

 My other choices were to remain enlisted or separate with an Honorable Discharge.
 I wasn’t thrilled with my job at the time (I was an aircraft mechanic and deployed frequently), and there weren’t many jobs I was interested in cross-training into.
 I had achieved virtually all of my professional and military goals to that point, so I decided it was time to turn the page on my Air Force career and see what life had in store in the civilian sector.

-It wasn’t all easy.
+Separating from the military wasn’t easy.
 A degree doesn’t guarantee a job, and it took me six months to find a job.
 But my degree and Air Force experience played a vital role in the jobs I had after I got out of the service.
+I worked as a civilian contractor on several government projects in my post-military career.
+My experience, more than my degree, helped me land those jobs.

 So when I look back at my choice of college degrees, I can say, “No, I don’t use my degree in my current field.
 But it was necessary for me to get where I am today.”